 15. Leonberger – 399 psi

-These pups love to chew and bark and will need training to curb those desires.
+These pups love to chew and bark and will need the training to curb those desires.
 While they love kids, they are massive and can easily hurt a child.
 They need training in manners starting at puppyhood.

 16. Doberman – 228 psi